 When to Suspect Gallbladder Cancer:

 If you have long-standing gallstones with sudden changes in symptoms, or if your doctor finds thickening of the gallbladder wall during tests, cancer may be suspected.
-Knowing how to know if a gallstone is cancer is not possible by symptoms alone—it needs proper medical evaluation.
+Knowing how to know if a gallstone is cancer is not possible by symptoms alone—it needs proper medical evaluation, especially because many patients worry whether a gall bladder stone cause cancer in such situations.

 Diagnosis & Tests to Tell the Difference: